(hye droe kor' ti sone)

 In case of overdose, call the poison control helpline at 1-800-222-1222.
 Information is also available online at Web Site.
 If the victim has collapsed, had a seizure, has trouble breathing, or can't be awakened, immediately call emergency services at 911.

 What OTHER INFORMATION should I know?

 Keep all appointments with your doctor and the laboratory.
-Your doctor will order certain lab tests to check your body's response to hydrocortisone injection.
+Your doctor may order certain lab tests to check your body's response to rectal hydrocortisone.

-Before having any laboratory test, tell your doctor and the laboratory personnel that you are using hydrocortisone injection.
+Before having any laboratory test, tell your doctor and the laboratory personnel that you are using rectal hydrocortisone.

 Do not let anyone else use your medication.
 Ask your pharmacist any questions you have about refilling your prescription.

 It is important for you to keep a written list of all of the prescription and nonprescription (over-the-counter) medicines you are taking, as well as any products such as vitamins, minerals, or other dietary supplements.
 You should bring this list with you each time you visit a doctor or if you are admitted to a hospital.
 It is also important information to carry with you in case of emergencies.